glitchwrks/r6501q_romfs/README.md

 6           RSC-FORTH 1.7 Conf 2 Dev.
 Env.
 ```

 Setting the `PA0` - `PA3` switches to the record number specified in the above table will load and boot the specified ROMFS record.
-Note that records number 5 and 6 are not directly bootable and must be loaded by record number 2, the RSC-FORTH bootloader
+Note that records number 5 and 6 are not directly bootable and must be loaded by record number 2, the RSC-FORTH bootloader.